turingschool/gear-up/risk.markdown

 At the moment 95% of graduates are happily employed.
 That percentage is expected to grow.
 It might all go right.

-* Would would radical, almost unimaginable success look like?
+* Would would **radical**, almost *unimaginable* success look like?
 Where would you be?
-What would you be doing?
-Why does it mean "success" to you?
+What would you be doing? *Why* does it mean "success" to you?
+Don't let yourself off the hook with platitudes like "happy" -- what factors will really steer you towards happiness and a feeling of success?
 * Who else would benefit (emotionally, financially, or otherwise) from your success?
 How?
+Is that a motivating factor for you?
 * What's the minimum viable outcome for you, personally?
 IE the baseline achievement which makes it all just-barely-worthwhile.
 * Where does it put you in five years?